 Only ask one thing per question: While it can be tough to keep your survey short, when there’s so much information you want to know, resist that temptation by only focusing on what really matters.
 You can always send additional follow-up survey questions to your most active survey respondents.

 Keep respondents’ effort to a minimum: While the right mix of questions helps keep your respondents interested and engaged, it can also ensure it’s as easy as possible to complete.
 When measuring brand loyalty, simple Yes or No questions reduce potential confusion, helping you to get the insights you need.
 And if you want to go deeper into the personal opinions of your respondents, you could consider applying skip logic to help personalise their experience and ensure they are not presented with any questions that are not relevant to them.

 For more information about different questions types and their benefits, why not take Look at our ‘Question Types & Customisation’ page.

 Why a Survey’s Crucial to Measuring Brand Loyalty

 Given today’s competitive marketplace your customer relationships have never been more important to your ongoing success, with their perception of your brand fundamental to this.
 If perception of your brand is negative, you’ll struggle to generate and accurately forecast sales, in contrast to a positive brand perception, where you’ll start generating a loyal customer base that regularly buys from you and offers greater confidence for sales and forecasting.
 However, you won’t know what your brand perception levels are and how they compare with your competitors unless you have measured them with a survey.

-So, if you haven’t been regularly using a survey to measure and manage your customers’ perception and loyalty to your brand, now is the time to get started.
+So, if you haven’t been regularly using customer surveys to measure and manage perception of and loyalty to your brand, now is the time to get started.